ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 - Continuing on with the anime theme, the shape shares similarities with the [Tsuki no Me](https://i1.sndcdn.com/artworks-000088907825-i4g25w-t500x500.jpg) from the anime Naruto.

-The name Smeach Cuimnhe is the irish for "Memory Flip".
+The name Smeach Cuimhne is the irish for "Memory Flip".
 Big component of this game was the tiles swapping/flipping places when an incorrect match was made.